-If you have fog lights, don't change your fog light bulbs unless you have the proper aiming equipment.
+Don't change your fog light bulbs unless you have the proper aiming equipment.
 See your Pontiac dealer if you have any further questions.

 Windshield Wiper Blade Replacement

 Replacement blades come in different types and are removed in different ways.
 Here's how to remove the type with a release clip: